AshkanArabim/resume/README.md

 This is where I host my constantly updating resume.
 Everything is written in LaTeX (totally recommended btw), so maintaining it is as easy as maintaining code.

 ## Getting Started
-- For the most up-to-date single-page resume, just open / download `Ashkan Arabi general.pdf`.
+- For my SWE-focused resume, open / download `Ashkan Arabi general.pdf`.
+- For my AI/ML research-focused resume, open / download `Ashkan Arabi research.pdf`.
 - Or if you want to see my complete CV, you can uncomment everything and compile the tex file.

 ## Acknowledgement: